 Naming Haiku

 Originally published in Alsop Review, 2004, as a spontaneous part of my correspondence with Jack Foley about Jack Kerouac and Beat haiku.
-The original Alsop Review appearance is no longer online, but the text has been republished on Terebess Asia Online, and is also available at “Beat Haiku and My Discussion with Jack Foley.” +
+The original Alsop Review appearance is no longer online, but the text has been republished on Terebess Asia Online, and is also available at “Beat Haiku and My Discussion with Jack Foley.”
+I think also of Jorge Luis Borges, who said, “Beyond the name there lies what has no name.” +

 “A haiku should be as simple as porridge.” —Jack Kerouac